jeffoconnorau/AGMPowerCLI/UsageExamples.md

 Start-AGMMigrate -imageid 56072427 -finalize
 ```
 This command runs a Finalize job for Image ID 56072427.
 You can learn the image ID with **Get-AGMLibActiveImage -i** or **Set-AGMLibMSSQLMigrate**
-This command is the same as using *Finalize Migration* in the Active Mounts panel of AGM.
+This command is the same as using *Finalize Migration* in the Active Mounts panel of the Web GUI.

 You can monitor this job with this command.
 We need to know the App ID of the source application.
 It will show both running and completed jobs
 ```